schmiedc/OrgaMapper/README.md

 ## Accepted datasets

 Single multichannel .tiff files and multichannel multiseries files.
 We tested the workflow on multiseries .nd2 files from Nikon CSU.
+Example data can be found here: [https://doi.org/10.5281/zenodo.10932803]https://doi.org/10.5281/zenodo.10932803

 For the Data analysis and plotting to work seamlessly with the image analysis we require the following naming pattern.<br>
 <br>